CellarDoorTV/repo/zips/script.extendedinfo/README.md

-List of possible ExtendedInfo script calls.
+List of possible wraith script calls.
 All calls can also be done by using a plugin path.

 Example: